jmizell/Filtering-Proxy-Example/readme.md

   --link filterproxy_mysql:db \
   wordpress:latest
 ```

 ### Run the filtering proxy container
 Now we run the proxy app.
 You don't have to, but I perfer to run containers I'm debugging in an interactive session.
+Port 8080 is bound to localhost obviously, if you need to access this from a remote machine, be aware.

 ```
 docker run -it \